Learning to Program in Houston

 - Access to employer networks

 Unlike in online courses, bootcamp students are often challenged to solve open-ended problems.
 Instead of being led to the answer, they must immediately use the skills they learn to come up with their own creative solutions.

 - Pick a Codecademy beginner track.

-- Use the skills learned in steps 1 & 2 to work on personal projects and develop your portfolio.
+- Use these skills to work on personal projects and develop your portfolio.

 - Network and join local programming and development groups.
 For example, we hold occasional workshops for free right here.